divio/divio-cloud-docs/how-to/django-create-deploy.rst

 This guide will take you through the steps to: create a `Twelve-factor <https://www.12factor.net/config>`_ Django project, including:

-* Postgres database
+* Postgres or MySQL database
 * cloud media storage using S3
 * `WhiteNoise <http://whitenoise.evans.io>`_ to serve static files in production
-* `uWSGI <https://uwsgi-docs.readthedocs.io>`_, for the application server
+* `uWSGI <https://uwsgi-docs.readthedocs.io>`_, `Gunicorn <https://docs.gunicorn.org>`_ or `Uvicorn
+  <https://www.uvicorn.org>`_ for the application gateway server

 and to deploy it using Docker.

 This guide assumes that you are familiar with the basics of the Divio platform and have Docker and the Divio CLI installed.
 If not, please start with :ref:`our complete tutorial for Django <introduction>`.

 Create a blank Divio project
 ----------------------------

 Create a new project, selecting the *No Platform* > *Empty* options.
-In the newly-created project, use the *Services* menu to add a Postgres database, and an S3 object storage instance for media.
+In the newly-created project, use the *Services* menu to add a Postgres or MySQL database, and an S3 object storage instance for media.
 Use the options menu to provision each service.